REPORT WRITING GUIDE

 - Minimize the top and bottom margins; on the screen they are just empty space.

-- Don't use multiple spacing between lines or multiple carriage-returns between paragraphs.
+- Don't use multiple spaces between sentences or empty paragraphs between paragraphs of text.

 - Try not to use multiple tabs when a single well-positioned tab will work.